-I. Introduction
+1. Introduction

 Previous research indicates the emergence of multi-stakeholder co-operatives (MSCs) in the West (a.o.
-Pestoff, 1995; Borzaga and Mittone, 1997; Münkner, 2004; Borzaga & Defourny, 2001; Defourny & Nyssens, 2008; Gijselinckx and Develtere, 2008; Gijselinckx, 2009; Girard, 2009), and its importance to economic participation and social cohesion (Galera, 2004; MacPherson, 2004; Thomas, 2004).
+Pestoff, 1995; Borzaga and Mittone, 1997; Münkner, 2004; Borzaga and Defourny, 2001; Defourny and Nyssens, 2008; Gijselinckx and Develtere, 2008; Gijselinckx, 2009; Girard, 2009), and its importance to economic participation and social cohesion (Galera, 2004; MacPherson, 2004; Thomas, 2004).
 In recent years, the rise of MSCs has also been witnessed in China (a.o.
-Xu, 2005; Xu and Huang, 2009; Zhao et al., 2009; Zhao & Develtere, 2010a).
+Xu, 2005; Xu and Huang, 2009; Zhao et al., 2009; Zhao and Develtere, 2010a).

 As member-driven business organizations, traditional co-operatives primarily rely on member contributions in terms of shares, fees and business transactions.
-But in today's competitive market, finding capital is still one of the most prominent challenges they face (Von Pischke, 1993; Harris, Stefanson and Fulton, 1996).
+But in today's competitive market, finding capital is still one of the most prominent challenges they face (Von Pischke, 1993; Harris et al., 1996).
 Therefore, they need to mobilize both more member contributions and outsider finance to fund their growth without threatening their co-operative character.
-Both in the West and China, external capital nowadays has a more prominent role than two decades ago (van Dijk, Kyriakopoulos and Nilsson, 1997; Kyriakopoulos, 2000; Côté, 2001; Gijselinckx and Develtere, 2008; Zhao et al., 2009).
-In the West various innovative financial instruments, such as those adopted in US new generation co-operatives and European co-operative holding systems have been developed to realize the same goal (Cook, 1995; Van Dijk, 1997; Lang, Castanias and Cook, 2001; Chaddad and Cook, 2002;
+Both in the West and China, external capital nowadays has a more prominent role than two decades ago (van Dijk et al., 1997; Kyriakopoulos, 2000; Côté, 2001; Gijselinckx and Develtere, 2008; Zhao et al., 2009).
+In the West various innovative financial instruments, such as those adopted in US new generation co-operatives and European co-operative holding systems have been developed to realize the same goal (Cook, 1995; Van Dijk, 1997; Lang et al., 2001; Chaddad and Cook, 2002; Iliopoulos, 2002).
+In China, the shareholding co-operatives (SHCs), as one best example of these new multi-stakeholder co-operatives, have been a vehicle to mobilize additional resources.